Our fantastic and talented team has:

 Developer - MJ.F

-Based on the demographic information provided by Creative Labs and further research by FitCraft Lab, our target audience is low-active millennial women, who are already on a mild fitness routine but needs more motivation to stick to a more consistent routine to build a fitness habit.
+Based on the demographic information provided by Creative Labs and further research by FitCraft Lab, our target audience is low-active millennial women, who are already on a mild fitness routine but needs more motivation to stick to a more consistent routine to build a fitness habits.

 Current fitness apps fail to establish long term engagement with low-active millennial women users.
 The experience most apps provide is perceived to be intimidating, time-intensive, repetitive, gym-dependent and inconvenient.
 A vast number of audiences are looking for a more friendly, entertaining and less-intensive experience.